davidepatti/gottalight/README.md

 # GottaLight

-Testing Environment for Bitcoin Lightning Network **WARNING**: still in very experimental early development stage, use on testnet ONLY
+Testing Environment for the c-lightning implementation of Bitcoin Lightning Network

+**WARNING**: still in very experimental early development stage, use on testnet ONLY

 ## Requirements